DeborahK/Angular-GettingStarted/README.md

 1) Download or clone the code from this repository.

-   If you download as a zip file, but sure to unzip it.
+   If you download as a zip file, be sure to unzip it.

 2) Navigate to the APM-Start folder (or APM folder if you renamed it).